-Construction expected to commence: April 2016
+Construction commenced: April 2016

-Construction expected to be completed: February 2017
+Construction completed: March 2017

-Napier based Citrus Studio Architecture, in association with Graham Weaver Architecture, have designed the new exhibition hall in a gentle curve to provide a new pedestrian access between the centre and the Ocean Spa complex, to the lower car-park and the beachfront Rotary Pathway.
+Napier based Citrus Studio Architecture, in association with Graham Weaver Architecture, designed the new exhibition hall in a gentle curve to provide a new pedestrian access between the centre and the Ocean Spa complex, to the lower car-park and the beachfront Rotary Pathway.

-The work is estimated to cost approximately $5.4 million.
+The work cost approximately $5.4 million.

 Disclaimers and Copyright